alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 |-------|------|---|
 |Basic language|Small, Python-like DSL|Ruby|

-Jinja2 is a basic, Python-like DSL optimised to securely generate HTML, XML and other markup, whereas the Ruby in ERB is the real Ruby, a featureful, high-level programming language for data and text processing.
+Jinja2 is a basic, Python-like DSL optimised to securely generate HTML, XML and other markup, as mentioned, whereas the Ruby in ERB is the real Ruby, a featureful, high-level programming language for data and text processing.

 If your problem is securely generating web content, Jinja2's design is no doubt a good thing.
 Security is good and I am totally okay with having fewer features if more might be misused to generate insecure web content.